geneames/rest-example/README.md

 	- GET a named deck in its current sorted/shuffled order.
 	- DELETE a named deck.
 - Two shuffle algorithms, one random shuffle, the other that simulates "hand shuffle" by splitting the deck and interleaving cards multiple time.
 - Deck state is persisted in memory by default.
-This can be changed to persisted in most any RDBMS via JDBC.
+This can be changed to persisted in most any RDBMS via JDBC configuration.
 - Persistence method and shuffle algorithm are configurable at deploy time via application properties.

 ###Implementation